hanhha/hanhha.github.io/_lrf/theory.md

 $$l = f \times \frac{D}{d}$$

-We have already known $D$ which is distance between laser source and camera. $f$ is also known because it is the focal length of camera and it should show off somewhere in device manual or case.
+We have already known $D$ which is distance between laser source and camera.
 We can get $d$ by measuring directly on the captured image.

 One issue here, by measuring distance on the image, we get that value in pixels.
 Let describe $d$ as: